N87Ash/MultiChoice-Assignment/README.md

 The PatherFinderServiceTest.java  tests the functionality of PathFinder.java.
 It first attempts to determine the path for an invalid map, then attempts the same on a working map.
 The shortest possible routes is outlined with the "#" symbol.

 5. Within the test package, right click the MapCreatorServiceTest.java and select "Run As" and then select the "JUnit Test case" option
-6. Likewise, Run the PathFinderServiceTest.java as a JUint Test case
+6. Likewise, Run the PathFinderServiceTest.java as a JUnit Test case

 *Shortcoming: The MapCreator.java makes the assumption that maps are perfect squares (i.e. It assumes that the length of the first line in the text file is also equal to the number of lines in the file).